Victoria Groce: Early life and education

 At the University of Georgia, Groce studied comparative literature and continued competing in College Bowl, but she was not a standout player.

 Groce studied piano for many years, intending to be a concert pianist.
 This experience helped reduce potential anxiety about appearing on television.
 She has observed that "the idea of being in performance, sitting in front of people, is a very natural one for me."
-In addition, accompanying choral music taught Groce “the necessity of just going on,” a skill that has helped her recover quickly after mistakes.
+In addition, accompanying choral music taught Groce "the necessity of just going on," a skill that has helped her recover quickly after mistakes.

 Once her daughter started school, Groce intended to return to graduate study, aiming for a PhD in virology or immunology.
 However, the effects of chronic migraine pain became so debilitating that it prevented Groce from pursuing a career in lab science.

 Competitive trivia

-Groce’s competitive quizzing career as an adult has included individual and team competition, both in person and virtually, at events in the United States, the UK, Spain, Germany, Ukraine, and India.
+Groce's competitive quizzing career as an adult has included individual and team competition, both in person and virtually, at events in the United States, the United Kingdom, Spain, Germany, Ukraine, and India.